sutta » dn » Dīgha Nikāya 9

 oḷāriko vāssa attapaṭilābho tasmiṁ samaye sacco hoti.

-and only the substantial reincarnation real?
+and only the solid life-form real?

 Yasmiṁ, bhante, samaye manomayo attapaṭilābho hoti, moghassa tasmiṁ samaye oḷāriko attapaṭilābho hoti, mogho arūpo attapaṭilābho hoti;